bibekaryal86/auth-service/README.md

 aop for audit logging
 only superuser can modify roles

-team_admin
+team_admin - can delete
-team_member
+team_member - can update
-team_guest
+team_guest - can view

-project_admin
+project_admin - can delete
-project_member
+project_member - can update
-project_guest
+project_guest - can view

-super
+guest - can view
-admin
+member - can update
-member
+admin - can create and delete
-guest
+super - can hard delete and restore